simonsmith/grunt-suitcss/README.md

 ##### Preprocessing normal CSS files

-It's nice to still write CSS as modular SuitCSS components even if component(1) is not used.
-In this case passing the task one or more CSS files will mean they are only pre-processed and checked for conformance.
+It's common to use SuitCSS components even if component(1) is not used, for example installing them from a different package manager like Bower.
+In this case passing the task one or more CSS files will mean they are checked for conformance individually and then preprocessed as a complete package.
+They are built in the order they are passed in.

 ```js
 grunt.initConfig({